scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate-round-2.md

 \#GamerGate boost each other's opinions, we do the same.
 We share links, articles, and come to each others aid when we run out of ideas or need help debating a topic.
-To draw an obvious parallel, we're playing on the same team in an FPS and actually coordinating.
+To draw an obvious parallel, we're playing on the same team in an RTS and actually coordinating.

 That last comment reeks of an "us vs them" mentality.
 This brings me to my next point about \#burgersandfries: we actively police each other.